Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination

 where the first inequality is by convexity, and the second inequality uses that $\|\hat{\Sigma}_t\| \le 1$ and that the diameter of $\mathcal{W}$ is at most $2R$. \end{enumerate} Recall that the separation oracle can only be called $I = O(d \log(R/r))$ many times, since this is the oracle complexity guarantee from Theorem~\ref{thm:vaidya}: after this many rounds the algorithm is guaranteed to return or query a point in the ball of radius $r$ around $w^*$.
 Let $D_i$ be the collected dataset $D$ built during the $i$-th invocation of the oracle.
 Since we know by the triangle inequality and AM-GM that

 it follows that after $|D_i|$ gets to size $N_0$ and up to the step before returning a hyperplane, we are guaranteed that $\|w - w^*\|_{\Sig_t}^2 \le 4C_0$.
 For all of the steps before $|D_i|$ gets to size $N_0$, the error incurred per step is trivially upper bounded by $4R^2$.
 It follows that the regret incurred per call of the separation is upper bounded by $\max \{ 4N_0 R^2, 4|D_i|C_0 + 4R^2 \}$.
-Hence, the total regret incurred in step 1 of {\sc SoSandCut} is upper bounded by
+Hence, the total regret incurred in step 1 of {\sc AMCutter} is upper bounded by

 using that the total number of oracle calls is $I = O(d\log(R/r))$, and $\sum_i |D_i| \le T$.
-If $t_1$ is the time step at which the algorithm enters step 2, then the total regret in step 2 of {\sc SoSandCut} is upper bounded by
+If $t_1$ is the time step at which the algorithm enters step 2, then the total regret in step 2 of {\sc AMCutter} is upper bounded by

 where in the last step we used the basic inequality $(a + b)^2 \le 2a^2 + 2b^2$.
-In particular, the leading term in the regret is $O(k\sigma^2 \eta^{1 - 2/k}T)$ as expected.
+In particular, the leading term in the regret is $O(k\sigma^2 \eta^{2 - 2/k}T)$ as expected.
 We formalize this in the following Theorem.